a-b-street/abstreet/docs/design/map.md

 - calculate bounds
 - use blockface KML to match parking categories to nearest road and side of the road
-- add in-bounds parcels
-- group parcels based on intersection of their boundary, so an entire contiguous block can be colored the same
 - match traffic signals from KML to nearest intersection
 - load raw bus routes from GTFS
 - extract in-bounds neighborhoods from the GeoJSON